sjmiller609/db-bootstrapper/README.md

 # db-bootstrapper

-Utility to initialize databases and create Kubernetes secrets
+Utility to initialize databases and create Kubernetes secrets.